 After activating the battery there is a first “Aha” effect, because the display is not visible at first glance and after activating the battery it lights up with small LED’s on the white surface.

 In addition, there are two batteries in the thermostat, which must be activated by pulling a small tab.
 Otherwise a user manual and a QR Code for pairing the thermostat with the Internet Bridge are included in the package.
-You can buy the thermostat in the following shops:
+The thermostat is available for purchase on Amazon:

 tado° Internet Bridge in Starter Kit V3+